google/WebFundamentals/src/site/_en/fundamentals/tools/devices/device.markdown

 you'll be able to open http://localhost:3000 on your mobile device and see your site.

-## Use DevTools for Mobile Browsers
+## Using DevTools for Mobile Browsers

 Each browser/platform has it's own way to debug sites.
 Use the appropriate DevTools to help debug problems.